Skip to content

 Botulinum toxin in the neck (Nefertiti lift)

 The application of Botox on the platysmal bands can temporarily soften them, with results lasting three to four months.
-Useful for patients who are not ready for surgery or as postoperative maintenance, but does not solve the problem definitively.
+Useful for patients who are not ready for surgery or as postoperative maintenance, but it is not a durable solution.

 Cryolipolysis (CoolSculpting) on the chin